 -Dear students and guests!

 -We are gathered here for a very special occasion.
-Today, the wonderful graduate students of Maar Academy of Magic finally became full fledged mages!
+Today, the wonderful graduate students of Maar Academy of Magic finally became full-fledged mages!

 Henriette hardly started her speech, but it was already time for her first demonstration.
-At first she did not like the idea of showing off the special magics of her home, but she had to accept the fact that this was the most effective way for her to impress the crowd in front of her.
+At first, she did not like the idea of showing off the special magics of her home, but she had to accept the fact that this was the most effective way for her to impress the crowd in front of her.

 Henriette closed her eyes and bowed her head slightly.
 Only a moment passed for her, but when she opened her eyes everyone around her in the ballroom stopped moving.
 She froze time.
-With slow, somewhat melancholic steps she walked down from the stage right to the centre of the audience.
+With slow, somewhat melancholic steps she walked down from the stage right to the center of the audience.
 She never liked this state.
 Everything around her felt dead.
 She knew very well, that others disliked this state as well, although most people didn’t even notice a thing, but those who did were truly frightened in the presence of Karshians.
 These fears were justified.
 Right now everyone in the ballroom was at her mercy, for this infinitely small moment of time she became the almighty judge of life and death in the room.
-She however had far less menacing reasons for doing this.
+She, however, had far less menacing reasons for doing this.
 Her only aim was to impress.
 When she stopped her spell she was right in the middle of the audience.
-Once time moved in its regular pace, she continued her speech.
+Once time moved at its regular pace, she continued her speech.

--As a student of this academy I can tell you studies here were sometimes not easy.
+-As a student of this academy, I can tell you studies here were sometimes not easy.
 Mastering spellcraft is difficult, not everyone can do it, but those who graduate today all did it.
 Fine young sorcerers willing to devote their skills for the best!